mandar-ghade/Semester-3/COT3100 (Discrete)/Lecture 3.md

 $$\exists x P(x) \iff P(a) \lor P(b) \lor P(c) \lor ...$$

 #### Scope of Quantifiers
-- The part of a logical expression to which a quantifier is applifed.
+- The part of a logical expression to which a quantifier is applied.
 - Scope exists inside each parenthesis.
 - Each variable $x, y$ exist independently in their own scopes. (self-note)

 ##### Free and Bound Variables
 - An expr $P(x)$ has a free variable $x$ (meaning $x$ undefined)
-- Predicate does not make sense without quantiifer.
+- Predicate does not make sense without quantifier.
 - An expression with *zero* free variables is an actual proposition.
 - E.g. $P(x), \text{where x = 3}$ is another way to bind $x$